Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: If Frontline Asset Strategies has contacted you about a debt, stand up for your rights and make them validate it.
+Summary: If Frontline Asset Strategies has contacted you about a debt, stand up for your rights and ask them to validate it.
 If you’ve been sued for debt, respond to the lawsuit and settle the debt before going to court.

 Getting harassed by a debt collection agent hired by Frontline Asset can be stressful and exhausting.
 Debt collectors can be overly aggressive, rude, and make empty threats with the goal of getting you to pay.
 If you are being subjected to this type of harassment, do not give up hope.
-You have legal options and tools available that can show you how to beat Frontline Asset in court.
+You have legal options and tools available that can show you how to resolve debt with Frontline Asset outside of court.

 Frontline Asset is a legitimate debt collection agency